A billiards-like dynamical system for attacking chess pieces: Introduction

 The classic $n$-Queens Problem asks in how many ways $n$ nonattacking queens can be placed on an $n\times n$ chessboard.
 In a series of six papers \cite{qqs1,qqs2,qqs3,qqs4,qqs5,qqs6}, Chaiken, Hanusa, and Zaslavsky develop a geometric approach involving lattice point counting to answer a generalization when the board is made up of integer lattice points on the interior of an $n$-dilation of a convex polygon $\calB$, pieces $\bbP$ are riders (which means they can travel arbitrarily far in a move's direction like a queen, bishop, or the fairy nightrider), and the number of pieces $q$ is decoupled from the size of the board.
 Their main structural result (Theorem~4.1 of \cite{qqs1}) is that the number of nonattacking configurations of $q$ $\bbP$-pieces on the $(n+1)$-dilation of $\calB^\circ$ is always a quasipolynomial in $n$ of degree $2q$.

 In this paper we investigate the period of this counting quasipolynomial when the pieces have exactly two moves, on any board and for any number of pieces.
 (Pieces with only one move are completely understood while pieces with three or more moves are much more complex, as discussed in \cite{qqs4}.)
-We learn that this period is determined by the behavior of a new one-dimensional discrete dynamical system which we present and whose properties we investigate.
+We learn that this period is determined by the behavior of an extension of a one-dimensional discrete dynamical system originally considered by Arnol'd (described in \cite{2006}).
 This discrete dynamical system is similar to that of mathematical billiard theory in that particles travel across a region along line segments and ``bounce'' when they hit the region's boundary.
 However, instead of obeying the law of reflection, the line segments have one of two slopes determined by the moves of the fairy chess piece.
 Compare the diagrams in Figure~\ref{fig:comparison}.

 The study of mathematical billiards has been a fruitful area of research for over a hundred years; some early papers were written by Artin \cite{Artin} and Birkhoff \cite{Birkhoff}.
 The work of Sina\u{i} \cite{Sinai} stimulated interest in the ergodic theory and chaos of billiards, and the connections to geometry, statistical physics, and Teichm\"uller theory give billiards a wide appeal.
 We recommend the surveys by Tabachnikov, Masur, and Gutkin \cite{tabachnikov, chapter13, gutkin1, gutkin2}.